nexus-xyz/nexus-zkvm/CONTRIBUTING.md

 - code snippets if this is happening in relation to testing or building code; and
 - concrete and comprehensive steps to reproduce the bug.

 Code snippets should be as minimal as possible.
 It is always better if you can reproduce the bug with a small snippet that focuses on your Nexus zkVM usage rather than on the surrounding code in your project.
-This will help collaborators verify, reproduce, and zero in on a fix!
+This will help collaborators verify, reproduce, and zero in on a fix.

 See [this guide][mcve] on how to create a minimal, complete, and verifiable example.